Search by

 4. Penrhos

 Penrhos is a relaxed suburban area with reasonable student accommodation in Bangor options.
-It’s well-connected to Bangor’s town centre and university by public transport.
+It’s well-connected to Bangor’s town center and university by public transport.
 Penrhos Country Park offers outdoor activities, and Menai Shopping Park is nearby for shopping.

 5. Llandegai